danielazevedo/Football-Analytics/README.md

 # Football-Analytics

-In this repository I have explored some introductory concepts of football analytics using Event data and Tracking data from different sources.
+In this repository I have explored some concepts of football analytics using Event data and Tracking data from different sources.
 This includes:
 - Creation of a **Pitch Control Model**, which reflects the probability of the team getting the ball possession at a given filed position
 - Explore different **Pitch Control variants**, focused on **Ball Possession Retention**, **Vertical Game**, of **Game by the Flanks**
 - Computing the **value of a given action**, using SPADL structure data, based on the probability of a given action will end in goal